 22-J: Non-Standard Folds -- Anytime before the end of the last betting round of a hand, folding in turn when facing a check or folding out of turn are both binding folds and may be subject to penalty.

 22-K: Chips in Transit -- All chips must be visible at all times.
 Players may not hold or transport Tournament chips in any manner that takes them out of view or out of the Tournament area.
 A player who does so will forfeit the chips and face disqualification.
 The forfeited chips will be taken out of play.

 22-L: Transferring Chips --Players found transferring chips from one event to another or from one player to another will be subject to penalty

 22-M: Penalties and Disqualification -- A penalty may be invoked if a player exposes any card with action pending, throws a card off the table, violates the one-player-to-a-hand rule, or similar incidents occur.
 Penalties may be invoked in cases of soft play, abuse, disruptive behavior, or cheating.
 Penalties available to the tournament director include verbal warnings, “missed hand” penalties, and disqualification.
 Except for a one-hand penalty, missed hand penalties will be assessed as follows: The offender will miss one hand for every player, including the offender, who is at the table when the penalty is given multiplied by the number of rounds specified in the penalty.
 For the period of the penalty, the offender shall remain away from the table but will continue to be dealt in.

-22-N: Tournament staff can assess a 1-hand penalty, 1-, 2-, 3-, or 4-round penalties or disqualification .
+22-N: Tournament staff can assess a 1-hand penalty, 1-, 2-, 3-, or 4-round penalties, disqualification or Suspension .
 A player who is disqualified shall have his or her chips removed from play.
-Repeat infractions are subject to escalating penalties
+Repeat infractions are subject to escalating penalties and/or permanent ban.